lucasfeitosapr/register-users-api/README.md

 ### Setup

-- Inside the root, just run:
+- After you installed all prerequisites, go inside the root (the place where the MakeFile is) and just run:

 ```shell
 $ sudo make run